rks101/egnet/README.md

 Let's tinker more!

 You may have heard of recursive and iterative DNS queries.
-From your system to the nearest local DNS server, or authoritative DNS nameserver queries are recursive - you are bound to get a DNS reply/answer.
+From your system to the nearest local DNS server, or authoritative DNS nameserver, queries are recursive - you are bound to get a DNS reply/answer.
 In practice, a local DNS server or authoritative DNS nameserver makes iterative queries from all the way up the root server to-> top-level-domain nameserver to-> next-level DNS registrar where your domain name is registered.
 Try this iterative DNS query thing:

 We ask a.root-servers.net (one of the 13 root DNS servers in the entire DNS hierarchy):
 Notice the sections in the output: